pingcap/community/architecture/README.md

 Committers are developers of the projects and are elected from contributors.
 Currently.

-See [Become a Committer](./become-a-committer.md) for details about how to become a TiDB Committer, the rights of a TiDB Committer, etc.

 #### How to become a Committer?

 A new Committer must be nominated by any existing Maintainer or PMC member, and